Care Before and After Surgery

-- The incision of female cats and dogs is sealed with surgical glue to help protect it against infection.
+- The incision of female cats is sealed with surgical glue to help protect it against infection.
 If that glue gets wet, it can dissolve too quickly – this means no licking, bathing, or swimming for ten days.

 - Females should be kept separate from males during their recovery time, as mounting could cause the patient harm.

 - If you have a female cat, her ovaries were removed.
 Her incision is located on her belly.
 If you have a male cat, his testicles were removed.
 His incision will be located directly on the scrotum.

 - When you take your pet home, look at the incision site.
 What you see today is what we consider normal.